cnotin/SplunkWhisperer2/SharpSplunkWhisperer2/README.md

 I do not publish binaries on purpose.
 You have to build it yourself, for example with Visual Studio 2017 Community.
 The required packages are fetched by NuGet.

 ## Usage
-`SharpSplunkWhisperer2` only implements Local Privilege Escalation (LPE) mode.
-For Remote Code Execution (RCE),  see `PySplunkWhisperer2` in the same repository.
+`SharpSplunkWhisperer2` only implements Local Privilege Escalation (LPE) mode for Windows targets.
+For Remote Code Execution (RCE),  and Linux targets, see `PySplunkWhisperer2` in the same repository.

 The following arguments exist but are optional:
 * `--UserName`, default="admin"